The tax report is historical only — facts about a period that’s already happened. Beyond that, we want to be careful what we claim.

 tax_report_YYYYMMDD_HHmmss.pdf(timestamp at download time).

-- Which exact column headers and line items appear — the PDF rendering code calls
+- Which exact column headers and line items appear — generate a report for a known period and compare it with your own records.

 - Whether different transaction types (stamp-exchange, reward-exchange, teds-purchase, teds-purchase-fee) appear as separate lines or aggregated.